manish0502/Building-pizza-order-tracker-app-using-NodeJs-Express-MongoDB/README.md

 ### What follows is a brief description of each entry, but most directories contain their own README.md file with additional documentation, so browse around to learn more.

- * `karma/ `- test configuration.
+ * `NodeJs/ `- Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside  a web browser.
- * `src/ `- our application sources.
-Read more »
+ * `LaravelMix/ `- Laravel Mix provides a clean, fluent API for defining basic webpack build steps for your applications.
+Mix supports several common CSS and JavaScript pre-processors»
- * `vendor/` - third-party libraries.
-Bower will install packages here.
-Anything added to this directory will need to be manually added to build.config.js and *  *`karma/karma`-unit.js to be picked up by the build system.
+ * `ExpressJs/` - Express.js, or simply Express, is a back end web application framework for Node.js *  *`karma/karma`-unit.js to be picked up by the build system.
  * `.bowerrc` - the Bower configuration file.
 This tells Bower to install components into the vendor/ directory.
  *` bower.json` - this is our project configuration for Bower and it contains the list of Bower dependencies we need.
  * `build.config.js` - our customizable build settings; see "The Build System" below.